oggnimodd/beehive-backend-test/README.md

     *   `PATCH /:id`: Update a specific book.
     *   `DELETE /:id`: Delete a specific book.
 *   **Favorites (`/api/v1/favorites`)**
-    *   Users can mark authors and books *they have created* as favorites.
+    *   Users can mark authors and books as favorites.
-    *   `POST /authors/:id/favorite`: Add an owned author to favorites.
+    *   `POST /authors/:id/favorite`: Add an author to favorites.
-    *   `DELETE /authors/:id/favorite`: Remove an owned author from favorites.
+    *   `DELETE /authors/:id/favorite`: Remove an author from favorites.
-    *   `POST /books/:id/favorite`: Add an owned book to favorites.
+    *   `POST /books/:id/favorite`: Add a book to favorites.
-    *   `DELETE /books/:id/favorite`: Remove an owned book from favorites.
+    *   `DELETE /books/:id/favorite`: Remove a book from favorites.

 ## Folder Structure